yuvalmGS/gigaspaces-wiki-jekyll/sbp/primary-backup-zone-controller.markdown

 {% compositionsetup %}

 {% tip %}
-**Summary:** {excerpt}Primary-Backup Zone Controller, allows you to specify a specific zone for primary instances and a different zone for backup instances.{excerpt}
+**Summary:** {% excerpt %}Primary-Backup Zone Controller, allows you to specify a specific zone for primary instances and a different zone for backup instances.{% endexcerpt %}
 **Author**: Shay Hassidim, Deputy CTO, GigaSpaces **Recently tested with GigaSpaces version**: XAP 8.0 **Last Update:** April 2011